Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Results

-\paragraph{\underline{Bound on $\alpha_{21}$:}} From Fig.\ref{fig5}, we observe that use of the normalization factor is not affecting the bounds on $\alpha_{21}$ like $\alpha_{11}$ and $\alpha_{22}$.
-But at DUNE, adding NC with CC, improves the constraints slightly.
-Combining T2HK with DUNE is improving the constraints further and at 3$\sigma$, the combination can exclude all $\alpha_{21}\leq 0.04$ \footnote{On $\alpha_{21}$, tighter constraints can be achieved in short baseline experiments at Fermilab and related details can be found in \cite{Miranda:2018yym}.}.
+\paragraph{\underline{Bound on $\alpha_{21}:$}} From Fig. \ref{fig5}, we observe that the use of the norm factor does not affect the bounds on $\alpha_{21}$, unlike $\alpha_{11}$ and $\alpha_{22}$.
+CC measurements at DUNE (T2HK) can constrain all $\alpha_{21}\geq 0.046$ ($\alpha_{21}\geq 0.042$) at 95$\%$ CL.
+Adding NC with CC at DUNE improves the constraint further.
+Combining T2HK with DUNE raises the constraint significantly and all $\alpha_{21}\geq 0.019$ can be excluded at 95$\%$ CL\footnote{An improved bound on $\alpha_{21}$ parameter can be achieved in short-baseline experiments at Fermilab and related details can be found in \cite{Miranda:2018yym}.}.

-\paragraph{\underline{Bound on $\alpha_{33}$:}} From Fig. \ref{fig6}, it is observed that NC measurements at DUNE is capable to improve the bounds on $\alpha_{33}$ compared to the CC measurements.
-Without the norm factor, combining NC with CC measurements at DUNE constraints $\alpha_{33}$ such that at 3$\sigma$ CL all values of $\alpha_{33} \leq 0.92$ are excluded.
+\paragraph{\underline{Bound on $\alpha_{33}:$}} From Fig. \ref{fig6}, we note that NC measurements at DUNE can improve the bounds on $\alpha_{33}$ compared to CC measurements.
+In the presence of $\alpha_{33}$, NC events decrease significantly compared to the standard expected values as shown in Fig. \ref{events-nc}.
+Therefore, combining CC measurements with NC measurements at DUNE improves the bound on $\alpha_{33}$ to a great extent.
+Without the norm factor, combining NC with CC measurements at DUNE constrains $\alpha_{33}$ such that at 95$\%$ CL all values of $\alpha_{33} \leq 0.95$ are excluded.
 Use of the norm factor alleviates the sensitivity as the marginalization over $\alpha_{22}$ cancels the effect of $\alpha_{33}$ as shown by the pink line in the right panel of Fig. \ref{fig3}.
-In case of T2HK, CC measurements do not improve the bounds on $\alpha_{33}$.
-DUNE CC measurements give better bounds on $\alpha_{33}$ than T2HK both with and without the norm factor due to the large matter effect.
+For T2HK, CC measurements do not improve the bounds on $\alpha_{33}$.
+DUNE CC measurements give better bounds on $\alpha_{33}$ compared to T2HK both with and without the norm factor due to the large matter effect.
 Combination of this with CC+NC measurements at DUNE slightly improves the bounds.
-The bound on $\alpha_{33}$ that comes from the combination is $\alpha_{33}\leq 0.925$ at 3$\sigma$ CL.
+The bound on $\alpha_{33}$ that comes from the combination is $\alpha_{33}\leq 0.952$ at 95$\%$ CL.